winsont1/JHU_global_etl_tool/README.md

 ## Terms of Use
 The code in this repository is open-source, and is free to use without restriction.

-Please however, kindly read JHU's Terms of Use for this dataset on their page https://github.com/CSSEGISandData/COVID-19.
+Please however, kindly read JHU's Terms of Use for this dataset on their [page](https://github.com/CSSEGISandData/COVID-19).

 Thank you! :)